 - Uxpin.com also found another fact that “After removing extra links and increasing white space around CTAs in a product page for Shop Xerox, user engagement increased 20%, users added 5% more product to the cart, and 33% more users completed the purchase than before in a case study for Shop Xerox by UXPin.”
 Source – uxpin

 - According to komarketing.com, lack of contact information is the second-highest reason respondents said they leave a vendor website.
 Source – komarketing

 Tactics for Effective Navigation

-Effective navigation makes it easy for people to move around your website and allow them to take action quickly.
-Some tactics include a logical page hierarchy, designing clickable buttons, using bread crumbs and sticking to “three click rule” by which the users will be able to find their information in just three clicks.
+Effective navigation makes it easy for people to move around your site and allow them to take action quickly.
+Some tactics include a logical page hierarchy, designing clickable buttons, and using bread crumbs.
+Sticking to “three-click rule” helps users find their information in just three clicks.

 - 96% Consistent Font

 - 33% missing clear call to action button